EXCLUSIVE-French nationalisation of EDF set to cost more than 8 bln euros

 By Mathieu Rosemain and Pamela Barbaglia

-PARIS, July 11 (Reuters) - The French government is poised to pay more than 8 billion euros ($8.05 billion) to bring power giant EDF EDF.PA back under full state control, two sources with knowledge of the matter said, adding the aim is to complete the transaction in the autumn.
+PARIS, July 11 (Reuters) - The French government is poised to pay more than 8 billion euros ($8.05 billion) to bring power giant EDF EDF.PA back under full state control, two sources with knowledge of the matter said, adding the aim is to complete the deal in the fourth quarter.

-One of the sources said the cost of the buying out the 16% stake in EDF the state does not already own could be as high as almost 10 billion euros, when accounting for outstanding convertible bonds and a premium to current market prices.
+One of the sources said the cost of buying the 16% stake the state does not already own could be as high as almost 10 billion euros, when accounting for outstanding convertible bonds and a premium to current market prices.
 EDF and the economy ministry declined to comment.

+The French government, which already has 84% of EDF, announced last week it would nationalise the company, which would give it more control over a revamp of the debt-laden group while contending with a European energy crisis.

+The sources said the state would likely launch a public offer on the market at a premium to the stock price because the other option - a nationalisation law to be pushed through parliament - would take too long.

 ($1 = 0.9921 euros)